cziesman/eeaao-demo/README.md

 ## Pre-requisites

+Demo Env Assumption: using Red Hat Demo Platform (RHDP)

 Install the AMQ Streams operator.
 This can be done within your target namespace(s) (ie, 'streams' & 'dc2-streams'), or globally across all namespaces.

 Install the Prometheus operator.
 This can be done within your target namespace (ie, 'streams'), or globally across all namespaces.

 Install the Grafana operator.
 This can be done within your target namespace (ie, 'streams'), or globally across all namespaces.

+Install the Red Hat Single Sign-On operator.
+This should be done within namespace (ie, 'rhsso')

 Install the Data Grid operator.
 This can be done within your target namespace (ie, 'datagrid'), or globally across all namespaces.